ekeren/ios-interview/README.md

 ```

 __Second  Screen__:
-- The screen should show 2 text fields and a result of the condition
+- The screen should show 2 text fields, a button and the result label
+- When the button is clicked, the condition is tested with the two arguments from the text fields, and the result of the test appears in the result label
 - The condition is loaded via `http://server/conditions/:id`:
 ```javascript
 {